Home German Laws Page 17

 Article 1

-in light of the Accounting Standards for Enterprises – Basic Standards.
+Standards are formulated according to the Accounting Standards for Enterprises – Basic Standard.

 Article 2